leokwong8/Roadtrip_planner/README.md

 a comprehensive and optimized route from point A to point B.

 ## Environment Set-up
-Download all the files to your working directory.
+Download all the files to your working directory, then run following command in the terminal.

 ```bash
 conda env create -n ENV_NAME_YOU_WANT --file environment.yml
 ```